-The intention of the Application & Data Criticality Analysis is to determine the criticality to covered entity of all application based components and the potential losses which may be incurred if these components were not available for a period of time.
+The intention of the Application & Data Criticality Analysis is to determine the criticality to the covered entity of all application-based components and the potential losses which may be incurred if these components were not available for a period of time.
 This questionnaire is designed to collect the information necessary to support the development of alternative processing strategies, solutions and IS Recovery plans.

 The Business Impact Analysis (BIA) should be fulfilled prior to this engagement.
 The outcome of the BIA should be used to assess technology requirements based on the business needs.

 This questionnaire also serves as a compliance method for meeting many regulatory compliance rule requirements for Application & Data Criticality Analysis.

 Table of Contents of Applications and Data Criticality Analysis Template